 It also found that 14 per cent of adolescents between 11 and 19 believe the state of their mental health is poor or very poor.

 As I’ve written about before, Acupuncture and Chinese Medicine can improve your mental health.
-Anyone struggling with their mental health might consider acupuncture services in Cheshire, as it has been shown to be effective at relieving symptoms of depression and anxiety.
+Anyone struggling with their mental health might consider, as it has been shown to be effective at relieving symptoms of depression and anxiety.
 If you want to book in a session, please get in touch